 Her Biography says that Native Americans of the area called her “White Crow” because “she acts like a white woman but has black skin.”
-One schoolgirl wrote of her in an essay, saying “she drinks whiskey, and she swears, and she is a republican, which makes her a low, foul creature.”
+One schoolgirl wrote of her in an essay, saying, “she drinks whiskey, and she swears, and she is a republican, which makes her a low, foul creature.”

 She became known as a fist fighter that would protect her rights at the drop of a hat.
-One website reported that the Grate Falls Examiner stated “She broke more noses than any other person in central Montana.”
+One website reported that the Grate Falls Examiner stated: “She broke more noses than any other person in central Montana.”

 After the firing, her friend Mother Amadeus helped her open a restaurant in Cascade, which was not that far from the St Peters mission.
-Evidently, the gruff exterior and frontier mannerisms of Mary hid her compassion for the downtrodden and destitute.
+The gruff exterior and frontier mannerisms of Mary hid her compassion for the downtrodden and destitute.
 It seems that all you needed to eat in Mary’s restaurant was an appetite.
 She may have been an excellent friend, nanny, worker, but her cooking wasn’t that well received.
-Nor was she a very good business person.
+Nor was she a very good businessperson.
 Thus, the place went broke within ten months.
 Before the closure, she fed any (person who would eat what she prepared) and everybody whether they had the money to pay for the meal or not.
 I would guess everybody, except the man with which she had the shootout.

-At 60 years-old in 1895, she won a job as a mail carrier.
+At 60 years old, in 1895, she won a job as a mail carrier.
 She won because she was the fastest of twelve other cowboy applicants, half her age, to hitch a team of six horses to the mail wagon.
 With this assignment, she became the second American woman employed by the United States Postal Service and the first black woman mail carrier in the US.
-The nickname “Stagecoach” was earned in recognition of her reliability.
+The nickname “Stagecoach” earned in recognition of her reliability.
 Is the snow too deep for her horse team?
 No matter, Mary used snowshoes while carrying the mail sacks on her shoulders.
 She, and her mule, Moses, would deliver the mail in blizzards, extreme heat to the outlying and miner’s cabins.

-She didn’t have to worry about hostile Indians because most Sioux had not seen a black person before, much less such an imposing tall and armed black woman like Mary.
+She didn’t have to worry about hostile Indians because most Sioux had not seen a black person before, much less such an imposingly tall and armed black woman like Mary.
 Rather than deal with someone or something they didn’t fully understand, they would not bother her.
-Can’t you just imagine two young Sioux braves pointing at her coach coming down the trail, turning their pony’s aside to get out of the rolling wagon wheels path.
+Can’t you imagine two young Sioux braves pointing at her coach coming down the trail, turning their pony’s aside to get out of the rolling wagon wheels path?
 As Stagecoach Mary cracks her whip at the horses, yelling “Git-up-there Moses.”
 One of the braves turns to his friend and says while pointing in the coach’s direction…” Bad medicine.”

 She finally moved on to a job that was less treacherous because of health issues.
 She opened a laundry (also in Cascade, Montana) at the age of seventy.
-Spending most of her time drinking, cigar smoking and spitting in the local saloon instead of doing laundry, she was reportedly content with life.
+Spending most of her time drinking, cigar-smoking, and spitting in the local saloon instead of doing laundry, she was reportedly content with life.
 Stagecoach Mary died of liver failure in 1914.
 Life expectancy in the old west for those who died violently was 35.
 For those who live an uneventful life and took care of themselves averaged 70 years old.
 Mary, an ex-slave, and black woman lived to be around 82 years old.
 Can you believe it?

-Actress Esther Roll played Mary Fields in a 1976 TV Documentary, entitled South by Northeast, Homesteaders.
+The late actress Esther Roll played Mary Fields in a 1976 TV Documentary, entitled South by Northeast, Homesteaders.
 Dawnn Lewis played her in a 1996 TV movie, The Cherokee Kid.
-Kimberly Elise was cast as Mary in the 2012 TV-movie Hannah’s Law.
-Next in this series is James P. Beckwourth. , American mountain man.
+Kimberly Elise’s cast as Mary in the 2012 TV-movie Hannah’s Law.

 Peace, make it a day in which Jesus Christ would be proud of you,